Chart Color Schemes

 Essendon West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-One major project is identified by AreaSearch as impacting this region: LUMA Sunshine North.
-Other key projects include the Niddrie (Keilor Road) Activity Centre Structure Plan, North Essendon Activity Centre Plan, and Maribyrnong River Master Plan Implementation.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified one major project likely impacting this region.
+Key projects include LUMA Sunshine North, Niddrie (Keilor Road) Activity Centre Structure Plan, North Essendon Activity Centre Plan, and Maribyrnong River Master Plan Implementation.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.